KannonZenetism/the-red-archive/precedence-documentation-v2.md

 **2004–2010 — Sovereign exploratory phase.** Personal spiritual development primarily focused on esoteric Christianity.
 Period of interior exploration and non-dogmatic personal practice.
 Pre-institutional coherence period: foundational experiential basis was being established autonomously, prior to any formal-academic engagement, through sustained sovereign inquiry.

-This trajectory commenced prior to any documented public influence or mimetic activity by any of the appropriators inventoried below.
+This trajectory commenced prior to any documented public influence or mimetic activity by any of the appropriators inventoried in Section V.

 ---